michaelfig/mediasoup-broadcast-example/README.md

 ## Running under Docker

 For extra credit, you can run the server under Docker, see [example repository](https://hub.docker.com/r/michaelfig/mediasoup-broadcast-example/).
-You will need host networking (`--network host`) to allow the Docker instance to access all the TCP and UDP ports it needs (see above `RTC_ANNOUNCED_IPV4`).
+You will need host networking (`--network host`, which doesn't work on Windows or MacOS versions of Docker, since they are actually running in a VM) to allow the Docker instance to access all the TCP and UDP ports it needs (see above `RTC_ANNOUNCED_IPV4`).
 Docker doesn't allow exposing port ranges.

 ## Bonus: Kubernetes